Sorting in Memristive Memory: Proposed In-Memory Binary Sorting

 Gupta et al~\cite{Felix_imani} propose a memory partitioning method to improve the in-memory parallelism.
-Inspired by that work we split the memory into multiple partitions to enable parallel execution of different CAS operations in each bitonic CAS stage.
-Fig.~\ref{fig:8-inputSortingFlow} elaborates how we implement an 8-input bitonic sorting network in memory.\ignore{ The data therefore will be sorted in 6 steps each step processing one stage of the network.} The memory is split into four partitions, namely partitions A, B, C, and D. The number of partitions is taken from the number of CAS units that can run in parallel (i.e., $N/2$.).
+In a similar fashion, we split the memory into multiple partitions to enable parallel execution of different CAS operations in each bitonic CAS stage.
+Fig.~\ref{fig:8-inputSortingFlow} shows how we implement an 8-input bitonic sorting network in memory.
+The memory is split into four partitions, namely partitions A, B, C, and D (each marked on a black vertical line in the bitonic network representation).
+The number of partitions is decided based on the number of CAS units that can run in parallel (i.e., $N/2$.).
 Each partition includes two out of the eight unsorted input data.
 The sorting process is split into six steps equal to the number of CAS groups (stages).
 In the first step, the two inputs in each partition are sorted using the basic sorting operation proposed in Section II-A. In the second step, each maximum number (i.e., the larger number between the two in the partition) found by the sorting operations of the first step is copied to another partition where it is needed.
 The bitonic network determines the destination partition.
-For instance, the maximum found by executing the sorting operation in partition A (i.e., 7 in the example of Fig.~\ref{fig:8-inputSortingFlow}) will be copied into partition B to be compared with the minimum number between the two initial data in partition B. Similarly, in each one of the next steps (i.e., steps 3 to 6), one output data from each partition is copied to another partition and a sorting operation is executed. \ignore{ \red{after sorting process in this step the two inputs in each partition are sorted using the basic sorting operation proposed in Section~\ref{Sec:Basic_Sorting_binary}.} \red{we copy maximum number found by the sorting operations of the first step to corresponding partition.} \red{We must assign memory partitions to CAS blocks for sorting process in each step.
-In the first step.
-Each partition includes two out of the eight unsorted input data.after that memory must be assigned to sort units for the second step. according to bitonic sort algorithm that is shown in Fig.~\ref{fig:8-inputSortingFlow}) for preparing the second step inputs, the minimum of bitonic sort A must be compare to maximum of bitionic sort B and the minimum of bitonic sort B must be compare to maximum of bitionic sort A. So we need some copies between partitions.
-To achieve less number of copies, In this case} }
+For instance, the maximum found by executing the sorting operation in partition A (i.e., the input with a value of 7 in the example of Fig.~\ref{fig:8-inputSortingFlow}) will be copied into partition B to be compared with the minimum number between the two initial data in partition B of the first step.
+Similarly, in each one of the next steps (i.e., steps 3 to 6), one output data from each partition is copied to another partition, and a sorting operation is executed.